KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `Magic Mirror` in file `MMM-Roomba.js`: Replace it with `MagicMirror²`.
 3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-6. Recommendation: Replace eslintrc by new flat config.
+7. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-RottenTomatoes by AdamMoses-GitHub](https://github.com/AdamMoses-GitHub/MMM-RottenTomatoes)